Why is Deep Reading Important?

 I've noticed the people in my life don't read much anymore, and it makes me a little sad.
 When asked, they'll usually shrug and say they don't have time.
-Or if they're being more candid, they'll admit they can't concentrate long enough to finish an entire book anymore.
+Or if they're more candid, they'll admit they can't concentrate long enough to finish an entire book anymore.
 My anecdotal evidence skews even more sharply away from reading when I talk to younger people who have lived in front of screens since childhood.

 My son has grown up surrounded by books but equates reading with drudgery.
 He and his friends live their social lives primarily online; books are only read when assigned.
 The assigned reading they do in school doesn't help.
 It checks all the right diversity boxes while doing nothing to ignite a teenage boy's imagination to read for pleasure.

 It's different today than when I was a kid growing up in the 1980s.
 Kids now find a dizzying array of online entertainment options that eat away their free time.
-To be fair, even many adults who remember a simpler time before the Net often struggle to escape its pull.
+Even many adults who remember a simpler time before the Net often struggle to escape its pull.
 Reading as a pastime is sliding down the list of things to do for all age groups.

 This creates a curious demographic, what playwright Richard Foreman called "Pancake People," or those "...spread wide and thin as we connect with that vast network of information accessed by the mere touch of a button."
 Pancake people trade depth for breadth, knowing a little bit about a lot while lacking the concentration to go any deeper.